How to obfuscate .NET application in Github workflow?

 If you use the full version of the obfuscator, you have a license key.
 When you develop on the local computer, your license key is just located in the default location.
 Of course, one can’t just place the license key to the repository.
 The question is where to store it if you want to use the full version of the .NET obfuscator in a GutHub workflow.
 Encrypted secrets to the rescue!

 Navigate your repository on GitHub, then click Settings, expand Secrets and variables, and click Actions, and New repository secret.
-Name it ARMDOT_LICENSE_KEY and paste your license.
+Name it ARMDOT_LICENSE_KEY and paste your license (it’s crucial to put your license in a single line).
 Then click Add secret:

 Add license to secrets